flintlib/arb/doc/source/arf.rst

 The internal representation of an :type:`arf_t` stores the exponent in the latter format.

+Except where otherwise noted, functions have the following semantics:

+* Functions taking *prec* and *rnd* parameters at the end of the argument list and returning an :type:`int` flag round the result in the output variable to *prec* bits in the direction specified by *rnd*.
+The return flag is 0 if the result is exact
+  (not rounded) and 1 if the result is inexact (rounded).
-Except where otherwise noted, the output of an operation is the floating-point number obtained by viewing the inputs as exact numbers, in principle carrying out the mathematical operation exactly, and rounding the resulting real number to the nearest representable floating-point number whose mantissa has at most the specified number of bits, in the specified direction of rounding.
-Some operations are always or optionally done exactly.
+  Correct rounding is guaranteed: the result is the floating-point number obtained by viewing the inputs as exact numbers, in principle carrying out the mathematical operation exactly, and rounding the resulting real number to the nearest representable floating-point number whose mantissa has at most the specified number of bits, in the specified direction of rounding.
-Functions that might round the result return an :type:`int` flag which will have the value 0 if the result is exact and 1 if the result is inexact (rounded).
+  In particular, the error is at most 1 ulp with directed rounding mode and 0.5 ulp when rounding to nearest.

+* Other functions perform the operation exactly.

+Since exponents are bignums, overflow or underflow cannot occur.

 Types, macros and constants
 -------------------------------------------------------------------------------